NonyeUk/olist-ecommerce-analysis/README.md

 ## 📈 Key Insights

 * **Total revenue showed a clear upward trend**, reflecting steady business growth.
-* **YoY movements** revealed seasonality in sales and shifts in top-performing product categories.
 * **Paid Search and Organic Search** were the dominant channels for customer acquisition.
 * **Returning customers were very few** compared to new customers, suggesting strong acquisition but weak retention.
 Addressing this gap could unlock significant revenue potential.
 * **Delivery delays** were the main driver of poor reviews, directly affecting customer satisfaction.